Frank Chacksfield: Life and career

 He became one of Britain's best known orchestra leaders internationally, and is estimated to have sold more than 20 million albums worldwide.
 His material was "mood music", similar to that of Mantovani, including ballads, waltzes, and film themes.
 In 1954, he began presenting a series on BBC TV, which continued occasionally until the early 1960s.
 Chacksfield was responsible for the musical arrangement of the first UK entry into the Eurovision Song Contest 1957; "All" by Patricia Bredin.
 He continued to write music, release singles and albums through the 1950s and 1960s, and appeared regularly on BBC radio.

 He continued to record occasionally until the 1990s, from the 1970s primarily on the Phase 4 label.
 He also developed business interests in publishing and recorded for Starborne Productions, a company supplying "canned music" for use by easy listening radio stations and others.
 Many of these recordings were made commercially available in 2007.
-Many of his recordings were used during Testcard and Ceefax intervals on BBC1 and BBC2 during the 80s and 90s.
+Many of his recordings were used during Test card and Ceefax intervals on BBC1 and BBC2 during the 1980s and 1990s.
 His last album was Thanks for the Memories (Academy Award Winners 1934–55), released in 1991.
 Chacksfield died in Kent in 1995, after having suffered for several years from Parkinson's disease.

-The main theme from his Latin-American style track "Cuban Boy" is used as the theme music for the BBC Scotland sitcom Still Game.
+The main theme from his Latin-American style track "Cuban Boy", composed by Federico Moreno Torroba, was used as the theme music for the BBC Scotland sitcom Still Game.

-His song "Après Ski" was featured in the 2006 video game Saints Row, for the Xbox 360.

 From the album All Time Top T.V.
 Themes (Decca PFS 4087, 1966; also as The Great TV Themes on London SP 44077), several tracks were used by Dutch offshore pirate radio station Radio Veronica in the 1960s.
 "Rawhide" and "Dragnet" were used in the news jingles; "The Alfred Hitchcock Theme" was also used.